susankraft/sky-main/README.md

 # doc_examples
-The files here are technical documentation examples I wrote.
-I'm primarily adding files here as part of my portfolio, but a few may be helpful to someone for some reason - like setting up and using GitHub.
+These are my tech doc example files from b4 Covid - old things really.
+I'm primarily adding files here as a sort of portfolio.

+Pro tip: the GitHub docs for insight.
+This stuff was my first foyer into the Git life, when I was a Apple